RubensZimbres/CarND-Semantic-Segmentation/README.md

 ### My Learnings
 * I had a difficult time before get everything working.
 The main was the model was not getting trained.
 The main problem was I was choosing ig learning rate.
 That was causing the network stop training at first early stages.
 * In order to have a network, compatible to different shapes, I used `tf.slice` and `tf.shape` operations.
+* I trained the network first with 100 Epochs but from the output of the tensorboard I found that 30 Epochs is enough.
+More the that, the totla loss starts to increase sometimes and only the mean of IoU was getting better.

+### Output example
+The output of the main network can be founded [here](https://github.com/yosoufe/CarND-Semantic-Segmentation/tree/master/runs/30Epochs)

+As an example:
+![alt text][image1]